 Through music, dance, drama, pictures, poetry, and prose, we seek to connect to the realm of spirituality and religiosity.
 In worship, spiritual practices, and other activities, we draw on these ancient art forms to convey the abstract concepts of spirituality, theology, and religiosity that may be otherwise inexpressible.

-The Rev. Alison Eskildsen, the Worship Arts Committee, the Music Director, and the Coordinator of Religious Education offer many ways to lift up or celebrate what we most value.
+The Rev. Alison Eskildsen, the Worship Arts Committee, the Music Director, and the Director of Religious Exploration offer many ways to lift up or celebrate what we most value.
 We welcome your participation!

 We Celebrate Many Beliefs

 Whether you consider yourself spiritual, religious, or philosophical, your beliefs or search for something to believe are welcome at UUFA.
 No matter what any of us believe today, we know life is a journey full of new experiences and new learning.
 And that means our beliefs may change over time.
 UUs affirm a person’s right to change their beliefs as they continue to grow and develop throughout their lives.

 Unitarian Universalists are informed by many faith traditions and inspirations as outlined in our Six Sources.
 Many UUs were raised in Christian, Jewish, Hindu, or in other religious faiths and still find holy days and special observances meaningful.
 Throughout the course of the year we recognize the wisdom of these religions and explore these traditions respectfully, without pretending to be Jewish or Hindu or anything but Unitarian Universalists.
 Christmas, Passover, Ramadan, and Solstice celebrations are among the many holy days we may acknowledge during the year.